 Kim Ki-duk’s film makes an exaggerated, undeserved show of its cruelty, indignity, and aspirations of importance.

-Criterion not only further verifies its dedication to streams of both classic and cult films, but effectively (and correctly) resuscitates a cult object as a certifiable classic.
+Criterion effectively (and correctly) resuscitates a cult object as a certifiable classic.

-The setup and geography are consistent with the original, though the film never makes the mistake of trying to rebottle the lightning that electrified Sam Raimi’s movie.
+It never makes the mistake of trying to rebottle the lightning that electrified the original.

 This release will give admirers much to pore over, while arming its deterrents with more “white people problems” fodder (“My Blu-ray’s too stuffed!”).